oVirt/terraform-provider-ovirt/CONTRIBUTING.md

 ## Before you begin

 It can be tempting to quickly add a new function to create something in Terraform.
 However, Terraform is not like Ansible, it isn't just about creating things.
-In Terraform you will need to implement the full lifecycle.
+In Terraform, you will need to implement the full lifecycle.
 Think about what happens if a certain parameter of a resource changes?
 Can you update the resource?
 Do you have to re-create it?
 What happens if someone manually destroys the resource on the oVirt Engine and Terraform doesn't know about it?

 Or, most importantly, what happens if you need to send two API calls for one resource, but the second one fails?
 This is why Terraform resources should match API calls as close as possible.
 Avoid creating composite resources that require sending more than one API call.

 If you think about all these, your Terraform resource will be robust.
 If you don't, you'll see random errors happen.

+## Important design consideration

+The general rule for this library is: **one API call = one resource**.

+Why?
+Because Terraform does a pretty good job at state management.
+This saves you from a lot of trouble.

+Think of this: you want to create a VM and then resize its disk.
+What happens if you successfully create the VM, but then fail on the resize?
+If the two API calls are separate resources Terraform will handle it for you.
+If you do it in one resource you will have to delete the VM so Terraform can try the whole process again.

+Hence, if you can, please try and create separate resources for separate API calls.

 ## Using go-ovirt-client